radcanine/radcanine.github.io/_posts/2018-12-24-commission1.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Commission for @Cinderhunk on twitter.
-Really had fun drawing this and working with the perspective.<figcaption>
+  <figcaption> Commission for @Cinderhunk on twitter.
+Really had fun drawing this and working with the perspective.</figcaption>
 </figure>